sanel/hubris/README.md

 * speed - much faster startup and runtime than JRuby version, as code is compiled to java bytecode
 * familiar - execute commands as you did in old _hbase shell_
-* extendible - you can easily add your own commands, writing [Clojure](http://clojure.org) script and putting it in appropriate directory.
+* extendable - you can easily add your own commands, writing [Clojure](http://clojure.org) script and putting it in appropriate directory.
 Check
 [Extending Hubris](http://github.com/sanel/hubris/blob/master/EXTENDING.md).
-* connectible - connect to local HBase instance or remote by simply running _connect HOSTNAME_
+* connectable - connect to local HBase instance or remote by simply running _connect HOSTNAME_
 * ... (here should comes other features after they gets implemented ;))

 ## Usage

 To start hubris shell, simply run

-    > <hubris-install-dir>/bin/hubris
+    $ <hubris-install-dir>/bin/hubris

 Running _help_ inside shell would give you available commands you can use, like:

-    Hbase UBer Interactive Shell; enter 'help<RETURN>' to see available commands or 'exit<RETURN>' to quit. hubris> help<ENTER>
+    Hbase UBeR Interactive Shell; enter 'help<RETURN>' to see available commands or 'exit<RETURN>' to quit. hubris> help<ENTER>

     help                 Show help.